Suifengyuan78/Data-Analytics/README.md

 ## Skills
 - Analyze transaction and customer data to identify trends and inconsistencies.
 - Develop metrics and examine sales drivers to gain insights into overall sales performance.
-- Create visualizations and prepare findings to formulate a clear recommendation for the client's strategy.
+- Create visualizations and prepare findings to formulate a clear recommendation for the client's strategy using the "Pyramid Principles" framework.

 ## Tools:
 - PowerBI desktop
 - PowerBI Service
+- PowerPoint

 ### Part 1 Data preparation and customer analytics